AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/String functions.md

         str_center: *************this is center*************
         ```

-    -   Example 2: This example pads a string with space characters.
+    -   Example 2: Pad a string with space characters.

         Raw log entry: